Sponsored content

 Flaxseeds are high in omega-3 fatty acids

-A key benefit of flaxseeds is that they’re high in essential fats known as omega-3 fatty acids.
-We can’t make these healthy fats ourselves – instead, we must get them from our diet.
+A key benefit of flaxseeds is that they’re high in essential omega-3 fatty acids.
+Our bodies can’t make these healthy fats ourselves – instead, we need to get them from our diet.

 Flaxseeds contain an omega-3 fatty acid called alpha-linolenic acid (ALA).
-ALA is a powerful coenzyme and antioxidant that can prevent a situation where the body has an imbalance of harmful molecules called ‘free radicals’.
+ALA is a powerful coenzyme and antioxidant that helps prevent an imbalance of harmful molecules called ‘free radicals’ forming in the body.
 This imbalance is known as ‘oxidative stress’ and is a primary cause of heart disease.

 ALA has also been found to lower chronic inflammation in the body by reducing the production of inflammatory cytokines.
 Chronic inflammation is a risk factor for heart disease because it causes plaque build-up in artery walls and restricts blood flow.
 Blood clots can also form if plaque formations rupture, which can lead to heart attacks or strokes.